Cecilia831/Automate/README.md

 # Automate
 ## Description
 This is a project that inject financial data into cloud-based management software Buildertrend.
+## Setup Environment
+Go to Command Prompt.

+Go to the  following directory and type command:
+'''
+C:\Program Files (x86)\Google\Chrome\Application>chrome.exe --remote-debugging-port=9999 --user-data-dir=C:\Users\lisa\OneDrive\Documents\Chrome_Test
+'''
+This command build a Chrome Driver directory displays besides Automate project.

+Log in in the new Chrome and go to Purchase Order page.

 ## Instructions
 1st: Type the data into input.xlsx.